COSC3020/theory-vs-practice-kkrweb/README.md

 Therefore, using the ratio between two log expressions with the known n values, and applying the shown ratio between them, we can assume the runtime of the 10000 element example to be 6.66666667 seconds.

 //

 Response 3:

-This could be the case,
-despite the fact that reasoning using the asymptotic complexity suggests a different time for various potential reasons altering the runtime than what was anticipated when using asymptotics.
+This could be the case, despite the fact that reasoning using the asymptotic complexity suggests a different time for various potential reasons altering the runtime than what was anticipated when using asymptotics.

-Some potential factors that could upset this predition are alterations from expected tree balance and implementation within either sections of the binary search algoritm or associated processes.
+The discrepancy could stem from the tree’s balance.

+If elements were inserted in sorted order, the search tree gains the functionality similar to a linked list, turning a complexity O(log n) search into O(n).
+The loss of logarithmic scaling in favor of linear asymptotic scaling could certainly cause such an increase upon moving to the larger sort of 10000 elements.

 Additionally, no two machines are exactly alike, and most times, even the same machine will not run near exactly the same runtime as it may have prior.